francocurotto/DDMre/documentation/code/cmd_list.md

 - dice: `[0..14, 0..14, 0..14]` (list of non-repeating ints)

 ## DIM [DIM state]
-Dimension dice in dungeon, in the shape of net, at position pos, and applying transformations trans.
+Dimension dice in dungeon, in the shape of net, at position pos, applying transformations trans, and possibly casting a dimension ability.
 - command: `DIM`
 - dice: `0..2` (int)
 - net: `NX` (net string, see appendix)